CISiPLab/cisip-FIRe/README.md

 If you find this framework useful in your research, please consider cite this project.

 ```
 @inproceedings{dpn2020,
   title={Deep Polarized Network for Supervised Learning of Accurate Binary Hashing Codes.},
-  author={Fan, Lixin and Ng, KamWoh and Ju, Ce and Zhang, Tianyu and Chan, Chee Seng},
+  author={Fan, Lixin and Ng, Kam Woh and Ju, Ce and Zhang, Tianyu and Chan, Chee Seng},
   booktitle={IJCAI},
   pages={825--831},
   year={2020}